-There seem to be two trains of thought out there in developing your photography business.
-We've got one school that believes you should develop your core strength and stay focused (pun intented) on that application.
+There seem to be two trains of thought in developing your photography business.
+We've got one school that believes you should improve your core strength and stay focused (pun intended) on that application.
 In other words, if you're a wedding photographer, stay focused on growing your wedding business.
 If you're a commercial shooter, stay on top of your marketing efforts to commercial targets, etc.

-Personally, I'm in the second school of thought and it's about diversity, but with a logical connection to your core business.
-You should never stop working to build the main concentration of your business, but there are some terrific opportunities out there that are too often missed.
-For you non-wedding photographers, my apologies this morning, but weddings make the easiest example for "Continuity Marketing".
+I'm in the second school of thought, and it's about diversity, but with a logical connection to your core business.
+You should never stop working to build the main concentration of your business, but there are some terrific opportunities too often missed.
+For you non-wedding photographers, my apologies, but weddings make the easiest example for "Continuity Marketing."

-Well, switch applications and think of a wedding the same way.
+Let's switch applications and think of weddings the same way.
 If you did a great job on the wedding then why not be there for all the other important events?
 If the bride and groom loved your work a few years ago, why not contact them today and remind them your second greatest love in photography is babies?

-Let's assume you've been a wedding photographer for the last five years.
-Between brides, a few bride's maids and the families you probably have a couple hundred names and addresses in your data base.
-Unless you really screwed up their wedding album, these people know you, they know your work and the trust level with these potential clients is already established.
+So, here's the scenario: Let's assume you've been a wedding photographer for the last few years.
+Between brides, a few bride's maids and the families you probably have a couple hundred names and addresses in your database.
+Unless you screwed up their wedding album, these people know you, they know your work and there's a trust level already established.
+Why let that confidence go to waste?

-Here's an example and you're welcome to plagiarize it all you want!
+Here's an example of a start to a personal letter to your past wedding clients.
+You're welcome to plagiarize it all you want!

-I hope this letter finds you and your family doing well.
+I hope this letter finds you doing well.
 I really enjoyed meeting your family and friends at the wedding and find it hard to believe it's been ___ years since I saw all of you.

-Now, add in a special offer that's running for the next sixty days and close with all the warmth and gratitude you displayed when you delivered their album.
-And, if you don't like my approach, that's fine, write something else, but the key here is to take advantage of the trust you've already worked so hard to build.
+Add in a special offer that's running for the next sixty days and close with all the warmth and gratitude you displayed when you delivered their album.
+And, if you don't like my approach, that's fine, write something else, but the key here is to utilize the trust you've already worked so hard to build.